-As of June 30, 2022 and 2021, all of HYDC's assets are currently available financial resources, and there are no general long-term liabilities.
-Therefore, there are no differences between the government-wide financial statements and its governmental funds statements of revenues, expenditures and changes in fund balances and balance sheets as of and for the years ended June 30, 2022 and 2021, and no reconciliations are provided.
+As of June 30, 2023 and 2022, all of HYDC's assets are currently available financial resources, and there are no general long-term liabilities.
+Therefore, there are no differences between the government-wide financial statements and its governmental funds balances sheets and statements of revenues, expenditures and changes in fund balances as of and for the years ended June 30, 2023 and 2022, and no reconciliations are provided.